NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/03 - Authentication and Authorization/02 - Overview of Vault Policies/3 02 - Overview of Vault Policies.md

 - The `metadata/` endpoint returns a list of key names at the specified location.
 - Any input for this must be a folder
-- The values aren’t accessible via this command.
+- The values aren't accessible via this command.

 | Path | KV Version 2 |
 | --- | --- |